-In order to write or read data from digi.me, we first need to create an user access token for each user.
+In order to push or read data from digi.me, we first need to create an user access token for each user.
 User access tokens are linked to a contract, and it is possible to create multiple tokens that has access to the same digi.me libary.
 Authorization is the process to obtain an user access token for the user.

 Authorization is needed: